 How do you ensure the customer is being regularly updated with consistent communications?

 How do you roll out a change to the process and ensure the new process is actually being followed?

 If Mike is the one co-ordinating a request, how can you ensure Kate can pick it up without missing a beat when Mike is sick or goes on holidays?

 And that’s just for ordering a new piece of equipment.
 How on earth do you manage a really complex process like new starter onboarding, where you are creating accounts, granting application access, setting up phones, providing equipment, engaging Facilities, ordering purchase cards and notifying payroll?
 Short answer is – you don’t.
 Not well, anyway.

 But automation solves all of these problems.
 With an automated workflow, you can build rules to send the right approvals to the right person at the right time, and capture them in your tool via email, self-service portal or app.
 You can send automated tasks to provisioning teams when it is time for them to do their thing.
 You can send automated emails to the customer at predetermined points in the process, with consistent content.
 Kate can look at the workflow and see at a glance where the request is up to when Mike is away.
 And if the process changes, you just update the workflow and the new process is live.

 When you start to multiply out all of the business processes in your organisation, automation really is your only option to be able to guarantee timely and consistent delivery of your services.

 Better + faster + cheaper = happier

-If I’m a customer and I can go to a self-service web page and request a piece of software, and have it installed automatically on my desktop within 5 minutes of asking, then I think I’m going to be a pretty happy customer.
+If I’m a customer and I can go to a self-service web page and request a piece of software, and have it installed automatically on my desktop within a few minutes of asking, then I think I’m going to be a pretty happy customer.

 6. Building a Happy Team